NIPG-DG schemes for transformed master equations modeling open quantum systems: Numerical Results

 Plots of the real and imaginary components of our density matrix at the initial time are presented below, corresponding to the groundstate of the harmonic oscillator in convenient position coordinates.

 The results of our numerical simulations for the time evolution of our transformed master equations by the NIPG DG method are shown below.
-The time evolution is handled via a theta-method with $\theta=1/2$, as previously indicated.
-Dirichlet boundary conditions were imposed related to the known analytical solution for the case of a harmonic potential in the numerical solution of this convection-diffusion system.
+The time evolution is handled via a theta-method with $\theta=1/2$, as previously indicated. { Dirichlet boundary conditions (BC) of two kinds were used for the benchmarking.
+First, BC imposed were related to the known analytical { steady-state} solution for the case of a harmonic potential in the numerical solution of this convection-diffusion system.
 If the domain size is increased, these boundary conditions will converge to homogeneous BC due to Gaussian decay.
+This is why the second kind of Dirichlet BC used were of the homogeneous type.
+We studied then the difference in the performance between the two Dirichlet BC for the benchmark problem of a harmonic potential, namely studying the convergence to the analytically known steady state solution in this case through an $L_2$ error.
+We explain more about this study below. }